Your Next Great Kitchen Cabinet Layout:

 L-Shaped – For Corner Spaces and Open Plan Designs

 Dubbed as one of the most efficient kitchen layouts.
 It works great for small to midsized kitchens.
-If your kitchen opens up to a dining or living room the L-shaped counter is a great option.
+An L-shaped counter is a great option if your kitchen opens up to a dining or living room.

-Cabinets: Minimizes travel and efficiency for one user but expect to have corner cabinets.
+Cabinets: Minimizes travel and efficiency for one user but expects corner cabinets.